 Following the recent ‘Black Lives Matter’ protests around the world, organisations have been reflecting on what actions to take to stand-up against racism but also what more they should do to support the black people in their communities.
 Universities are no exception to this.
 In this session, we will hear how Newcastle University are committed to inclusion and social justice with the recent opening of ‘The Frederick Douglass Centre’ and the series of events and activities that aim to create a more inclusive study environment and ensure graduate success.

 In this session we will hear about how Northumbria University are using innovative approaches to assess and improve student retention.
 Through the powerful use of data and analytics, appropriate interventions have been made and can drive culture change.

-Tom Lowe, Centre for Student Engagement Manager, University of Winchester
+Tom Lowe, Head of Student Engagement and Employability, University of Winchester

 Maisha Islam, Student Engagement Research and Projects Officer, University of Winchester

 For some students, before lockdown, forming a connection with their university might have been difficult for a number of reasons.
 For example, student commuting from their local communities or international students being far from home.
 Suddenly, all students may be experiencing some kind of estrangement from their universities due to lockdown, distance learning and other competing external factors.
 How are universities keeping students engaged and motivated?
 How are they monitoring progress and not leaving the most vulnerable students to fall through the cracks?
 What has been learnt from best practice in the past that can be applied to instil a sense of belonging?

 Dr Anne Chappell, Divisional Lead, Department of Education, Brunel University London

 Dr Emma Wainwright, Senior Tutor and Reader in the Department of Education, Brunel University London